 The Board of Directors has determined that each of the current directors standing for election, except for Lonnie "Bo" Pilgrim, Clifford E. Butler, Lonnie Ken Pilgrim, O.B.
-Goolsby, Jr. and Richard A. Cogdill, has no material relationship with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company) and is independent within the meaning of the Company's Corporate Governance Policy's categorical standards, which are disclosed on the Company's website at www.pilgrimspride.com under the "Investors - Corporate Governance" caption and the New York Stock Exchange's listing standards.
+Goolsby, Jr. and Richard A. Cogdill, has no material relationship with the Company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company) and is independent within the meaning of the Company's Corporate Governance Policy's categorical independence standards, which are attached hereto as Annex C, and the New York Stock Exchange's listing standards.